Sackler Family's Donation To British Museum Is Quashed Over Opioid Fallout

 Since December, the Massachusetts lawsuit has added new details about the allegations, portraying former Purdue Pharma Chairman and President Richard Sackler as being "obsessed with profits in Massachusetts and the rest of the country," as member station WBUR reported in January.

-More revelations emerged after heavy redactions were lifted from Healey's 274-page complaint last month, showing Purdue Pharma had hired a consulting firm to help its sale reps target 'high-prescribing' doctors, as WBUR reported.
+More revelations emerged after heavy redactions were lifted from Healey's 274-page complaint last month, showing Purdue Pharma had hired a consulting firm to help its sale reps target "high-prescribing" doctors, as WBUR reported.
 The lawsuit says that between 2008 and 2016, the painkiller company paid Sackler family members more than $4 billion.

 In response to the suit, Purdue Pharma said Healey's conclusions are wrong, and that the company is being used as a scapegoat for America's opioid crisis.

 Oxycodone — the semi-synthetic opiate whose forms include OxyContin and other brand names — was the No. 1 cause of overdose deaths in 2011, in cases where at least one specific drug was mentioned.
 Since then, heroin and fentanyl have become the top overdose threats in the ongoing opioid crisis.
-But through at least 2016, oxycodone's overdose rate also rose slightly, according to the Centers for Disease Control and Prescription.
+But through at least 2016, oxycodone's overdose rate also rose slightly, according to the Centers for Disease Control and Prevention.

 The Sackler family's donation to the National Portrait Gallery in London has been in limbo since 2016, when the Sackler Trust presented it as a way to help pay for a construction project.
 Since then, the BBC reports, "The gallery had been mulling over whether to accept it."

-Note: An earlier version of this story incorrectly referred to the Centers for Disease Control and Prevention as the Centers for Disease Control and Prescription.